10 of the best bike tours in Copenhagen

 So, why not do as the Danes do and explore the city on two wheels?

-Why Copenhagen is such a good city for a bike tour
+Why is Copenhagen so good for bike tours?

-Over the last decade Copenhagen has invested more than $200 million in its cycling infrastructure, and it now boasts 239 miles of bike lanes.
+Over the last decade or so Copenhagen has invested more than $200 million in its cycling infrastructure, and it now boasts 239 miles of bike lanes.

 But it’s not just the excellent network of cycle paths that makes it such a bike-friendly city.